“Whether you think you can or think you can’t, you’re right”

 – Henry Ford –

-The dictionary definition of a belief is something you can trust, have faith and confidence in.
-You see what you believe; you don’t believe what you see.
-We see the world through our own filter.
+The dictionary definition of a belief is something you can trust, have faith, and have confidence in.
+You see what you believe; you don’t think what you see.
+However, we see the world through our own filters.
 This filter has been constructed from our past experiences, good and bad.
 This means that many of the things we believe in or believe to be true may not actually be so.
-If you believe something and you experience it, you’ll always find evidence or ideas to support that belief, even if it’s not true.
+If you think something and you experience it, you’ll always find evidence or ideas to support that belief, even if it’s not true.
 It could be a story.
 A story we’ve told ourselves repeatedly.
 This story could be positive and empowering but very often it’s negative and disempowering.
 It can often be destructive, demotivating, and demoralising.

 “I’ve tried everything”.

 Well, you haven’t tried everything because if you had, you would have lost weight.
-The truth is you’ve tried a few things and they didn’t work.
-Maybe you’ve tried many things and you quit before they worked, or maybe they were just stupid ideas in the first place.
-These failures have given you enough evidence to convince you this is true.
+But the truth is you’ve tried a few things, and they didn’t work.
+Maybe you’ve tried many things, and you quit before they worked, or maybe they were just stupid ideas in the first place.
+Besides, these failures have given you enough evidence to convince you this is true.

 Avoid Reading the Newspapers and Watching the News